 As I live in a rainy part of Norway, I just can't do it during all dark and rainy days.
 However, I do it a lot.
 I just can't bear the thought of making that instant cocoa powder mixed with hot water.
 I simply don't see the point in it.
 If you are going to drink your calories - drink super tasty calories!

 And this is my go-to-bad-weather drink!

-What we need is dark chocolate, milk (preferably whole), unsweetened cocoa powder, vanilla and perhaps more sugar if you prefer.
+What we need is dark chocolate, milk (preferably whole), unsweetened cocoa powder, vanilla, and perhaps more sugar if you prefer.
 That is it.
 When making hot chocolate with real chocolate, we need to keep the temperature down.
-Medium-low, as to not burn it.
+Medium-low, so as to not burn it.

-In a medium saucepan, on medium low, stir the dark chocolate with milk.
-Once it’s melted, add in the rest of your ingredients.
-I’d suggest adding 1 tbsp of unsweetened cocoa powder, give it a taste – too bitter?
+In a medium saucepan, on medium-low, stir the dark chocolate with milk.
+Once it's melted, add in the rest of your ingredients.
+I'd suggest adding 1 tablespoon of unsweetened cocoa powder, giving it a taste - too bitter?
 Add a little sugar.
 Not rich enough?
 Add more unsweetened cocoa powder.
 Stir in vanilla extract or vanilla bean sugar if you like.

 Serve with whipped cream or marshmallows.
 Get yourself a cookie and read a book while watching the weather outside.